Market Design for Capacity Sharing in Networks: Existence and properties of market equilibrium

 \end{theorem}

-Theorem \ref{theorem:sp} shows that the sufficient condition for equilibrium existence includes both the condition on network topology -- being series-parallel-- and the condition on trip sharing disutiliy parameters -- being identical.
-We note that the homogeneous trip sharing distulity condition still allows agents to have heterogeneous trip values -- agents can have different values of arriving at the destination $\alpha_m$, value of times $\beta_m$, preferred latest arrival times $\arrm$, and late-arrival cost functions $\delaym$.
+Theorem \ref{theorem:sp} shows that the sufficient condition for equilibrium existence includes both the condition on network topology -- being series-parallel -- and the condition on capacity sharing disutility parameters -- being identical.
+We note that the homogeneous capacity sharing disutility condition still allows agents to have heterogeneous trip values -- agents can have different parameters $\alpha_m$ and $\beta_m$ in \eqref{eq:m_valuation_trip}.

-Theorem \ref{theorem:sp} indicates that the network topology plays a crucial role in the stability and efficiency of resource sharing in the market.
-Although most road networks in practice are not series-parallel, services and operations such as carpool lanes and shipment routes are often set on a subset of routes that have a much simpler network topology.
-Moreover, the condition of identical disutility of trip sharing indicates that agents with different trip sharing disutilities should be separated into different markets.
-In Section \ref{sec:algorithm}, we further show that the homogeneous disutility condition is a necessary condition for polynomial time computation of market equilibrium.

-The two sufficient conditions in Theorem \ref{theorem:sp} provide valuable insights for designing the trip market in general networks with multiple origin-destination pairs and agent populations with heterogeneous trip sharing disutilities.
-As we will show in more details in Sec. \ref{sec:multipop}, the market design in the general setting involves first creating separate market for each population that has the same origin-destination pair and the same trip sharing disutility, then allocating edge capacities to each sub-market, where equilibrium is guaranteed to exist.

-We next provide two counterexamples, where market equilibrium does not exist when either one of the two sufficient conditions in Theorem \ref{theorem:sp} does not hold.
+We next provide two examples illustrating that market equilibrium may fail to exist when either of the two sufficient conditions in Theorem \ref{theorem:sp} is violated.
+In particular, Example~\ref{ex:wheatstone} considers a Wheatstone network, which violates the series-parallel condition, while all agents have zero capacity-sharing disutility.
+Example~\ref{ex:carpool}, on the other hand, considers a simple network with two parallel routes and two subsets of agents that differ in their capacity-sharing disutilities, thereby violating the homogeneity condition.
+In both examples, market equilibrium does not exist.

-\begin{example} Consider the wheatstone network as in Fig. \ref{fig:network}.
-The capacity of each edge in the set $\{e_1, e_2, e_3, e_4\}$ is 1, and the capacity of edge $e_5$ is 4.
-The travel time of each edge is given by $d_1=1$, $d_2=2$, $d_3=2$, $d_4=1$, and $d_5=0.2$.

-The maximum capacity of vehicle is $A=2$.
-Three agents $\m=1, 2, 3$ travel on this network. agents have identical preference parameters: value of trip $\tripm=6$, value of time $\vm=1$, zero trip sharing disutility, i.e. $\dism(|b|)=0$ and $\gamma_m(|b|)=0$ for any $|b|=1,2$ and any $\m \in \M$.
-The latest arrival time for all agents is $4$, and the delay cost of arriving after $t=4$ is infinity.
-For simplicity, we set the trip cost parameters as zero in this example, i.e. $\fixedcost=0$, $\unitcost=0$.